As a startup, only the chosen few get the opportunity to pitch to investors.

 Like most entrepreneurs, your business consumes every thought, and pitching is the culmination of all of your hard work.
 You’re ready to emerge victoriously and get your startup funded.

-As a startup advisor, I’ve coached many hopeful founders helping them to hone their pitches.
+As a startup pitch coach, I’ve coached many hopeful founders helping them to hone their pitches.

 Here are six ways to show your prowess and get funded.

 1. Skillfully articulate your company's value proposition and story.